A Reflection on Luke 15:1-10

 to be human is to live and love in the manner of the one who gave his life in love for us.

-My most recent sermon based on Luke 13:10-17, the healing of the bent over woman.
+A slightly modified version of my most recent sermon based on Luke 13:10-17, the healing of the bent over woman.

 There is so much richness in this relatively short scripture passage, so many themes we could explore about the nature of the Sabbath, about our human tendency to put rules and regulations around our humanity, about Jesus’ ministry and his words and actions that illuminate the differences between the spirit of the law and the letter of it, so that we might learn to choose the law of love above any other.